 There is not just one recognized achievement in the music industry.
 There are a plethora of ways you can prove your worth, while being recognized by your peers.
-We shall list a few of the paperweights every musician worth their talent would love to possess.
+Many people love to bet on who will win the awards as it’s really entertaining to try and guess such things.
+Sportsbooks such as the Pools have their own bets on special events like the X Factor and even give promotions for new players.
+For all music lovers who like to follow the happenings in this industry, we shall list a few of the paperweights every musician worth their talent would love to possess.

 Originally called Gramophone Award, it has been around since the 1950s, with the first award ceremony awarded in May 1959.
 The award is embodied in a small figure of a gramophone and has been the holy grail of the music industry for more than half a century.

 Only two artists have gotten their hands on the Big Four, and they are Adele and Christopher Cross.
 The General Field or the Big Four categories are:

 - Album of the Year,

 - Record of the Year,

 - Song of the Year, and

 The original number of categories was 109, though, now, there are about 80 categories.
 We say ‘about’ since there has been some restructuring in the industry since 2012, where men and women stopped having separate categories.
 Furthermore, there is no longer a significant difference and distinction between a collaboration and a duet, nor do the solo performers in a group get their own category, but instead fall into the Best Solo.

 This international music award is given to two people: a contemporary musician and a classic musician.
 It was founded in 1989 in Sweden, to serve as an award for outstanding music activity, or achievements that are significant for music.
 The Swedes go so far as to call the award the Nobel Prize for Music.